 All data analysis will be performed by [REDACTED] after the study is completed and the database has been locked and released for un-masking.
-Statistical programming and analyses will be performed using SAS® Version 9.2 or higher.
+Statistical programming and analyses will be performed using SAS® Version 9.4.
 Output will be provided in rtf format for tables and pdf format for tables, listings, and figures.